-The company was founded on an Idea and desire to make something unique, by using the locally available talent and resources, on a very large scale.
+The company was founded on an idea and desire to make something unique, by using the locally available talent and resources, on a very large scale.

-On a chance drive down the coromandal coast towards Pondicherry Mr. D. S. Bhatt came across a few village artisans making hammocks out of rope.
+On a chance drive down the coromandal coast towards Pondicherry, Mr. Bhatt came across a few village artisans making hammocks out of rope.
 At about the same time a company from USA contacted him with an enquiry for rope hammocks.
 These two chance encounters led Mr. D.S.
 Bhatt to firmly believe that hammocks are his destiny.
 He thus embarked on the journey of making hammocks.
 He targeted the USA market through his first contact.
 The technique of making hammocks was improvised over the months with specific reference to quality and safety and once the initial sample was approved there was no looking back.
 Order volumes started increasing along with the models, varieties, designs and applications.
 Manpower and infrastructure also grew alongside.
-Thus was born Inca Hammocks, manufacturers of hand crafted rope and fabric hammocks and swings.
-It started off as a very small unit employing 11 workers.
-During various promotional trips to USA and Europe, the product was well received and the company started expanding the production capacities and the workforce.
+Thus was born INCA Hammocks, manufacturers of hand crafted rope and fabric hammocks and swings.
+It started off as a very small unit employing 11 workers including Mr. Bhatt and Mrs. Bhatt themselves.

-The company has come a long way since 1990, and during the course of the last 25 years, as a result of the commitment and passion towards the product, the hammock evolved into a multi-type and multi-design product with improvements continually being made in strength of the rope and safety of the hanging chains.
+The company has come a long way since 1990, and during the course of the last 20 years, as a result of the commitment and passion towards the product, the hammock evolved into a multi-type and multi-design product with improvements continually being made in strength of the rope and safety of the hanging chains.
 The stand design was perfected giving customers various options to choose from, and continually evolving.

-From humble turnover of US$ 24,000 in 1990, Inca now stands on the threshold of breaking the US$ 12 million export turnover barrier again in 2010.
+From humble turnover of US$ 24,000 in 1990, INCA now stands on the threshold of breaking the US$ 12 million export turnover barrier again in 2010.
 It has won highest in its category export award from government of India for 15 consecutive years.

 As a part of strengthening the production capabilities and modernizing the production process and workflows the management embarked on a factory project in Vandalur, Chennai, at a cost of US$ 2.22 millions.
 All the metal components of the hammock and swing stands are now being fabricated and powder coated in this unit.